 As the legends go, when the retrieval team entered the site, they quickly realized that something was affecting all communications.
 Without effective communications, coordination between the teams was much more difficult.
 But something more than just interrupted radio signals was happening.
 Television and satellite signals were also experiencing disruptions.
 The popular conclusion among theorists is that local magnetic fields have somehow created a dark zone for modern technology.
 However, there are no official reports that suggest the US government indeed experienced any of these problems.

 It took several weeks, but the U.S. government eventually found the capsule, retrieved the debris, and conducted a through radioactive clean-up of the entire area.
-About 20 tons of radioactive soil, including plants, were removed and deposited in the White Sands desert in Utah.
+About 20 tons of radioactive soil, including plants, were removed and deposited in the White Sands desert.

 See also: The Disappearance of Flight 19